-rence NOTE 46.
-CASH AND INVESTMENTS - T ERRITORI AL
+NOTE 46.
+CASH AND CASH EQUIVALENTS INVESTMENTS - TERRITORIAL

-Description and Material Accounting Policies Relating to Cash and Investment - Terr itorial

-Under the whole-of-government banking arrangements, given the agency holds a Set nterest is not

-earned on 'Deposits Held at Call with a Financial Institution'.

-2023 202

-· · · · · · \$'000 \$'00

-(a) Cash and Investment Balances

-Cash and Investments

-Cash and Cash Equivalents

-Cash on Hand

-Deposits Held at Call with a Financial Institution

-Total Cash and Cash Equivalents

-Total Cash and Investments

-(b) Reconciliation of Cash and Cash Equivalents at the end of the Reporting Period i Behalf of the Territory to the Related Items in the Statement of Assets and Liabil

-Total Cash and Cash Equivalents Recorded in the Statement of Assets and Liabilities on Behalf of the Territory

-, Bank Overdraft

-Cash and Cash Equivalents at the End of the Reporting Period as Recorded in the Statement of Cash Flows on Behalf of the Territory

-(c) Reconciliation of the Operating Result to Net Cash Inflows from Operating Activity ties

-Operating Result

-Add/(Less) Non-Cash Items

-Forgiveness of Liabilities

-Cash Before Changes in Operating Assets and Liabilities

-Changes in Operating Assets and Liabilities

-(Increase)/Decrease in Receivables

-(Increase)/Decrease in Other Assets

-Increase/(Decrease) in Payables

-Increase/(Decrease) in Other Provision

-Increase/(Decrease) in Other Liabilities

-Net Changes in Operating Assets and Liabilities

-Net Cash Inflows from Operating Activities

-Commentary - Note 46: Cash and Investments - Territ torial

-Cashflow Reconciliation

-Agencies must include the:

-Operating Result' line item;

-'Add/(Less) Non-Cash Items' line item; and

-Add/(Less) Non-cash Refins line Refin, and (Cash Refore Changes in Operating Assets and Liphilities' line item
+Description and Material Accounting Policies Relating to Cash and Cash Equivalents Investment - Territorial earned on 'Deposits Held at Call with a Financial Institution'.
+2024 2023 \$'000 \$'000 (a) Cash and Cash Equivalents Investment Balances Cash and Cash Equivalents Cash on Hand Deposits Held at Call with a Financial Institution Total Cash and Cash Equivalents Total Cash and Investments (b) Reconciliation of Cash and Cash Equivalents at the end of the Reporting Period in the Statement of Cash Flows on Behalf of the Territory to the Related Items in the Statement of Assets and Liabilities on Behalf of the Territory Total Cash and Cash Equivalents Recorded in the Statement of Assets and Liabilities on Behalf of the Territory Bank Overdraft Cash and Cash Equivalents at the End of the Reporting Period as Recorded in the Statement of Cash Flows on Behalf of the Territory (c) Reconciliation of the Operating Result to Net Cash Inflows from Operating Activities Operating Result Add/(Less) Non-Cash Items Forgiveness of Liabilities Cash Before Changes in Operating Assets and Liabilities Changes in Operating Assets and Liabilities (Increase)/Decrease in Receivables (Increase)/Decrease in Other Assets Increase/(Decrease) in Payables Increase/(Decrease) in Other Provision Increase/(Decrease) in Other Liabilities Net Changes in Operating Assets and Liabilities Net Cash Inflows from Operating Activities